kuzmicni/Medium-Posts/README.md

 The future posts will focus on:

--Web Scraping using Scrapy and Selenium
+- Web Scraping using Scrapy and Selenium
--Deployment of ML-powered applications through a microservice arhitecture on AWS -Leveraging NLP Transformers Pipelines and publicly available datasources to create products that help people find inspiration.
+- Deployment of ML-powered applications through a microservice arhitecture on AWS
+- Leveraging NLP Transformers Pipelines and publicly available datasources to create products that help people find inspiration.